primaryobjects/quantum-tunneling/readme.md

 ## Conclusion

 One of the key questions with regard to quantum effects of classical computer transistors, is to determine how soon the effects from quantum tunneling could become a significant enough problem to prevent computers from operating efficiently.
-According to the above estimated probability data, based upon the current semiconductor manufacturing process and future expectations, it appears around the year `r max(prob$Year)` computing devices may begin to experience an unreasonable amount of data loss from components built with classical transistors.
-This data loss could be expected to be in the range of `r round(prob[prob$Year==2025,]$Probability * 100, 2)`%.
+According to the above estimated probability data, based upon the current semiconductor manufacturing process and future expectations, it appears around the year 2025 computing devices may begin to experience an unreasonable amount of data loss from components built with classical transistors.
+This data loss could be expected to be in the range of 2.68%.

 Note, the above data is based upon estimates and should not be considered as a given prediction of the state of quantum tunneling on computing technology.